The Sorcerer's Apprentice: German culture

-Similar stories
+Thematic variations

 Some versions of the tale differ from Goethe's, and in some versions the sorcerer is angry at the apprentice and in some even expels the apprentice for causing the mess.
 In other versions, the sorcerer is a bit amused at the apprentice and he simply chides his apprentice about the need to be able to properly control such magic once summoned.
-The sorcerer's anger with the apprentice, which appears in both the Greek Philopseudes and the film Fantasia, does not appear in Goethe's "Der Zauberlehrling".
+The sorcerer's anger with the apprentice, which appears in both the Greek Philopseudes and the Dukas score (and its film adaptation Fantasia), does not appear in Goethe's "Der Zauberlehrling".

-Philopseudes
+Classical context

 Lover of Lies (Φιλοψευδής) is a short frame story by Lucian, written c.
 AD 150.
 The narrator, Tychiades, is visiting the house of a sick and elderly friend, Eucrates, where he has an argument about the reality of the supernatural.
 Eucrates and several other visitors tell various tales, intended to convince him that supernatural phenomena are real.
 Each story in turn is either rebutted or ridiculed by Tychiades.

 Eucrates recounts a tale extremely similar to Goethe's "Zauberlehrling", which had supposedly happened to him in his youth.
 It is, indeed, the oldest known variation of this tale type.
 There are several differences: